allen-garvey/sassquatch/README.md

 #Sassquatch

-Sassquatch is a Ruby script to quickly create empty .scss files or partials in a directory as well as create or append to an existing _index.scss file the appropriate `@import` of the newly created .scss files.
+Sassquatch is a command-line program to quickly initialize empty .scss files or partials in a directory as well as create or append to an existing _index.scss file the appropriate `@import` for those newly created .scss files.

 ##Dependencies